 But this latter claim sounds peculiar only because we already know that enjoyment makes a person’s life better for them.
 And in some circumstances such a claim would anyway not be odd: consider an argument with someone who claims that aesthetic experience is worthless, or with an ascetic.
 Further, people do use the notion of well-being in practical thinking.
 For example, if I am given the opportunity to achieve something significant, which will involve considerable discomfort over several years, I may consider whether, from the point of view of my own well-being, the project is worth pursuing.

 Scanlon argues also that the notion of well-being, if it is to be philosophically acceptable, ought to provide a ‘sphere of compensation’—a context in which it makes sense to say, for example, that I am losing one good in my life for the sake of gain over my life as a whole.
 And, he claims, there is no such sphere.
 For Scanlon, giving up present comfort for the sake of future health ‘feels like a sacrifice’.

 But this does not chime with my own experience.
-When I donate blood, this feels to me like a sacrifice.
-But when I visit the dentist, it feels to me just as if I am weighing up present pains against potential future pains.
-And we can weigh up different components of well-being against one another.
+When I donate blood, this feels to me like a sacrifice, albeit a minor one.
+But when I visit the dentist, it feels to me just as if I am weighing present pains against potential future pains.
+And we can weigh different components of well-being against one another.
 Consider a case in which you are offered a job which is highly paid but many miles away from your friends and family.